 We don’t all learn the same way.
 It’s important to honor your own unique learning style and choose the program that will best suit you.

 Some of us are deeply involved in our local communities.
-Others long for great adventure in faraway places.
-Others still are rooted in their current lives but long for a community they can reach easily through their computers.
+Others long for a great adventure in faraway places.
+Others still are rooted in their current lives but long for a community, they can reach easily through their computers.

 Think about which team you belong to and factor that into your decision.